HackerUSA-CE/aisd-wde-03-styling-a-form/README.md

 - [ ] Ask AI: "How do I structure a basic login form in HTML?

-- [ ] Determine what fields belong in your signup form (name, age, email, etc) and look up how to create those `inputs`.
+- [ ] Determine what fields belong in your login form (name, age, email, etc) and look up how to create those `inputs`.

 - [ ] Determine where to insert the login form code within your HTML boilerplate.